Brussels Griffon

 Brussels Griffon Temperament

-Brussels Griffons have a friendly, personable temperament, and generally take well to meeting new humans, dogs and cats.
-As they were originally bred to keep rats and other vermin out of stables, Brussels Griffons may not look so fondly on pets that speak to their inner hunting instinct (we’re looking at you, hamsters and gerbils).
-They’re not known to be aggressive or biters, but they can be barkers if not trained properly.
+The Brussels Griffon temperament makes them friendly dogs who generally take well to meeting new humans, pups, and cats.
+As they were originally bred to keep rats and other vermin out of stables, Brussels Griffons may not look so fondly on pets that speak to their inner hunting instinct (looking at you, hamsters and gerbils).

 How to Care for a Brussels Griffon